smugpie/shelflabels-node/README.md

 I might add more examples to get data from third party services if I'm feeling generous.

 The `DEVICE_NAME` will be something like `PICKSMART` or `NEMR<bunch of numbers>` so look out for those when you're performing the scan.

+This code is tested with a Picksmart 2.9" BWR device.
+This device doesn't appear to use compression so the code for sending compressed images is totally untested, so use that at your own risk.